 You might consider a high down payment if you have considerable cash on hand, maybe from diligently saving, receiving an inheritance, or selling your previous home.
 Whatever the reason, there can be several benefits to using the cash for a high down payment.

 First, for conventional fixed-rate and ARM mortgage loans, a 20% down payment helps you avoid PMI.
 PMI is an extra cost that protects the lender in case of default, and adds to the amount you have to pay every month for your home.
-It’s nice to avoid PMI if possible.
+It's nice to avoid PMI if possible.
 Here's a quick comparison that spells out the differences between lender-paid and borrower-paid mortgage insurance to consider as you're consulting with your mortgage loan professional.

 Also with a high down payment, your monthly payment is reduced simply because you’re borrowing less money.
 This increases your chances of being approved for the loan, and lessens your monthly mortgage obligation.

 What’s the downside to a high down payment?